Self

-5 Subtle Signs Your Life Is Out Of Balance That Often Eludes People
+5 Tiny Signs Your Life Is Really Out Of Balance

 Is your life out of balance?
-Actually, it's always going to be in and out of balance.
+It's always going to be in and out of balance.

 Every change leads to some imbalance until you readjust to it.

-But, huge or constant changes without correction can lead to mental, emotional, or physical problems.
+But, significant or constant changes without correction can lead to mental, emotional, or physical problems.

-Here are 5 subtle signs that you're living a life out of balance.
+Here are 5 tiny signs your life is really out of balance:

 1. You're displaying out-of-the-ordinary behaviors.